-Brussels Christmas market is probably the biggest and the busiest in Belgium.
+Brussels Christmas Market (aka Brussels Winter Wonders) is probably the biggest and the busiest of all Christmas markets in Belgium.
 With over 200 market stalls spread between the main town square Grand Place and all the way to the Fish Market (Marché aux Poissons), it’s not for those looking for a small-town Christmas feel.

 In addition to the countless market stalls, you will find an ice skating rink and lots and lots of attractions.
 To be honest, it sometimes feels a bit more like a big multicultural country fair than a traditional Christmas market.
 But if you are looking for a Christmas market that has it all, then you’ll definitely enjoy visiting Brussels in winter.

 My absolute favorite place to be in Brussels during the Holiday season is the main town square, Grand Place.
 There is always a big Christmas tree in the middle of the square, as well as a Christmas stall with sheep and donkeys.
 But the best part is the incredible music and light show that turns the Grand Place into a real fairytale.
 The music and light show usually takes about 10-15 minutes and plays continuously throughout the evening, during the whole holiday season.
 Don’t miss it!

 TIP: If you can, try to avoid weekends as Brussels Christmas market can get really packed.
 Also, don’t miss the main landmarks and tourist attractions in Brussels – there’s so much to see and do!
 And, as in any other bigger town, watch out for pickpockets.

 Ghent Christmas Market